Case Manager III

 READY TO MAKE A DIFFERENCE THROUGH ACTION?

-- Have at lease 1 year of experience with intensive case management in homeless services or with mental health, substance use, co-occurring disorders or vulnerable populations
+- Have at least 1 year of experience with intensive case management in homeless services or with mental health, substance use, co-occurring disorders or vulnerable populations

 - Be able and willing to work flexible hours which may include evenings or weekends